TulaKaptein/projectIran/README.md

 ### External components:
 Not clear yet.

-### Review of similar related visualizations:
+### Review of similar related visualisations:
-[This](https://www.acleddata.com/dashboard/#364) is a website that visualizes conflict situations in Middle-Eastern countries, such as Iran, with an interactive map, information, a line chart and a bar chart.
+[This](https://www.acleddata.com/dashboard/#364) is a website that visualises conflict situations in Middle-Eastern countries, such as Iran, with an interactive map, information, a line chart and a bar chart.

-I think this is a clear way to visualize the data, but I would like to make it more selective.
+I think this is a clear way to visualise the data, but I would like to make it more selective.
-The user should choose which data he/she wants visualized and that will determine the kind of chart that 'appears', instead of a page full of data visualisations.
+The user should choose which data he/she wants visualised and that will determine the kind of chart that 'appears', instead of a page full of data visualisations.

 ### Hardest parts: